alekovski/Objektorientierung_Projekt/README.md

 # Object-Oriented Project – JavaFX E‑Book Reader
 This project is a desktop e‑book reader application built with JavaFX.
-It demonstrates clean Object‑Oriented Programming (OOP) design and practical application structure.
+It demonstrates clean Object‑Oriented Programming (OOP) design and a structured, maintainable application architecture.

 ## Features
  - Library Management.